lithops-cloud/lithops/docs/source/cli.rst

 ``lithops logs get <job-key>``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Prints to the screen the Lithops function of a specific job.
+Prints to the screen the Lithops function logs of a specific job.

 +-------------+---------------+
 | Parameter   | Description   |